bnolan/echt-server/README.md

 Ingo and Ben.
 Beta users (of both the UAT and Prod iphone apps) will connect to the production environment which must be treated carefully as it contains user data.

+The `test` environment doesn't have any lambdas in it, since it is just tested by locally running `npm run test` or by circleci.
+The `test` environment only has dynamo tables, reckognition collections and s3 buckets.